“Your Test Came Back Positive.”

 I was home, but I was still pretty weak.
 My energy level was relatively low.
 It took almost 90 days until I felt like my energy levels returned to normal.

 My taste buds were funky.
 Fruits and veggies were fine, but starchy foods and carbohydrates tasted horrible.
 Other foods tasted funny.
-It took about 75 days for my taste to return (it probably would have been better if my taste for carbs hadn’t return).
+It took about 75 days for my taste to return (it probably would have been better if my taste for carbs hadn’t returned).

 I went through a drive-thru COVID test center on July 27th… one month since I had first tested positive.
 My results came back the next day as negative!